-If the market’s CAPE is below average today then we’ll have a tail-wind as CAPE increase back to its average.
+If the market’s CAPE is below average today then we’ll have a tailwind as CAPE increase back to its average.
 That will drive the market upwards faster than the growth in underlying earnings.
 If the FTSE 100’s CAPE is above average then that same mean reversion becomes a head-wind and the market’s price will increase more slowly than earnings.

 So what does all this talk of valuation multiples and CAPE have to do with the market bouncing between 3,600 and 6,800, and why does it mean that a fall back to 3,600 is unlikely, even though we’re at near record highs?

 If you look at the second chart you can see that in 2000 the price was way above the earnings line.
-In other words CAPE was well above 16; in fact it was nearer 32.
-Again in 2007 the price was above the earnings line and so above a valuation multiple of 16; this time it was priced at 20 times smoothed earnings.
+In other words, CAPE was well above 16; in fact, it was nearer 32.
+Again in 2007, the price was above the earnings line and so above a valuation multiple of 16; this time it was priced at 20 times smoothed earnings.

 Today, even though the price is at the same level as those two prior peaks, corporate earnings and dividends have continued to increase and so now the price is below that earnings line.
 CAPE is now just 13.3 and comfortably below its long-run average.

 The FTSE 100 is now back to where it was in 2000, but the earnings of the underlying companies have more than doubled in that time making today’s price quite reasonable in valuation terms.
-That’s why it’s so important to not just look at the market’s price, but to take into account the productive output of the underlying asset that you’re investing in, i.e. the earnings, dividends and so on.
+That’s why it’s so important to not just look at the market’s price but to also take into account the productive output of the underlying asset that you’re investing in, i.e. the earnings, dividends and so on.

 Today the total of the FTSE 100’s cyclically adjusted earnings are equivalent to approximately 515 index points.
-Each index point is worth about £250 million, so very approximately those 100 companies have earned an inflation adjusted, combined average of £131 billion per year.
+Each index point is worth about £250 million, so very approximately those 100 companies have earned an inflation-adjusted, combined average of £131 billion per year.

-If we assume that the earnings of those 100 companies grows at a historically normal rate which is 2% faster than inflation, which also runs at 2%, then in 2024 those earnings will have reached 760 index points (about £194 billion per year).
+If we assume that the earnings of those 100 companies grow at a historically normal rate which is 2% faster than inflation, which also runs at 2%, then in 2024 those earnings will have reached 760 index points (about £194 billion per year).

-Apply to those earnings the average CAPE multiple of 16, an amount which investors have typically been willing to pay to buy those earnings, and you end up with a FTSE 100 value of just over 12,000 in 2024.
+Apply to those earnings the average CAPE multiple of 16, an amount that investors have typically been willing to pay to buy those earnings, and you end up with a FTSE 100 value of just over 12,000 in 2024.
 I won’t try to be any more accurate than the nearest thousand because it’s impossible to be precise about the future of the market.

-So in the short-term it’s impossible to tell where the market is going, but in the longer-term we can see what sort of range of values would be reasonable, and 12,000 is currently my “central projection” for the FTSE 100 a decade from now, which is the sort of timespan a long-term investor should be concerned about.
+So in the short-term, it’s impossible to tell where the market is going, but in the longer term we can see what sort of range of values would be reasonable, and 12,000 is currently my “central projection” for the FTSE 100 a decade from now, which is the sort of timespan a long-term investor should be concerned about.

-I’ll leave you with my FTSE 100 “heat map” which shows the range 10-year future returns implied by various market valuation levels over the last 25 years.
+I’ll leave you with my FTSE 100 “heat map” which shows the range of 10-year future returns implied by various market valuation levels over the last 25 years.
 It also shows what the FTSE 100 actually was at the time.
 If the market was in the red then the implication was that future returns would be bleak, yellow implies average returns and green implies good returns.